bgabbasov/menta-0.3/doc/informal/training.md

     3. VPN

 Goals has solution KLines.
-For example for CorruptedSoftware
+For example for second incident and goals:

+1. ResolveIncident
+  2. CorruptedSoftware

 ```
 Solution:{